The UVM Clinical Psychology Internship Program

 - Passing of the comprehensive examination before the APPIC Match ranking deadline.

-- Endorsement of the training program.
+- Endorsement of our training model.

 Members of underrepresented groups are encouraged to apply!